 4. Build interpersonal skills that increase your ability to intervene in difficult alcohol-related situations.

 5. Create respect and concern for others leading to a more positive campus environment.

 6. Develop leadership qualities that help you influence your peers to avoid problem behaviors.

-Intended Audience: fraternity members, sorority members, the entire student body.
+Intended Audience: fraternity members, sorority members, student athletes, the entire student body.
 TIPS Certified Trainer #61713.
 Ask us for copies of case studies and credentials from Towson University Greek Life, Millikin University, Canisius College, Georgia Tech, Phi Gamma Delta Fraternity, Kappa Sigma Fraternity, Alpha Epsilon Pi Fraternity, and more.